bproorda/KnotSlackReact/README.md

 # KnotSlack
 Welcome to my Slack Clone!
 This is a Chat application created using React.js on the front end, an Asp.net Core back end with Entity Framework.
 The real time chat is powered by Signalr.
-It allows for messages to be sent to everyone, a specific group, or a specific user.
+It allows for messages to be sent to everyone, a specific group, or a specific user in real-time.

 Any Comments/Advice would be appreciated!